 [Source: al-Barqi, al-Mahaasin, vol. 2, ch.
 25, pg.
 420, hadeeth # 195]

 The above incident raises the following pertinent questions:

 - What was Imam Sajjad (s) himself wearing?

 - Were the women wearing black outer covering (hijab) or black inner dress?

 - How does this event make wearing black a mustahab (commendable) act for men?

-It is a futile pursuit to search for justification in the books of history when there are clear hadith in our reliable collections condemning black clothes unconditionally.
+Searching for justification in history seems to be a futile pursuit given that we have numerous hadith against this practice.
 It is also important to note that the Prophet (s) and Imams (as) never had a particular religious dress.
 They wore customary dresses of different colors throughout their lives.
 White was the preferred color but they also wore other colors.
-Again, simply finding an instance of the Imam wearing a particular color does not necessarily make it mustahab – unless the Imam (as) explicitly said so, as in the case of the color white.
+Simply finding an instance of the Imam wearing a particular color does not make it mustahab – unless the Imam (as) explicitly said so, as in the case of the color white.